 Key Research Links

 - Thinking of conducting any research that might even possibly be Human Subjects Research—or have no idea what that means?
-Peruse NPS's Institutional Review Board website and view the "Going Straight to the Source" presentation.
+Review the "Going Straight to the Source" presentation from Foundations of Academic Writing, then peruse NPS's Institutional Review Board website for more details.

 - Also be sure to get acquainted or reacquainted with the NPS Honor Code, which sets forth guidelines for maintaining an ethical academic relationship with the work of others.